AmirBasiony/Todo-List-nodejs-app/README.md

     ```bash
     docker build -t `todo-app-image` .
     ```
-- Edit image name by `todo-app-image` in the `docker-compose.yaml` file
+- Edit the image name to `todo-app-image` in the `docker-compose.yaml` file
 - Start the Application
     ```bash
     docker-compose up --build